by-student-2017/lammps_education_metal_win/potentials/meam/FeXO(X=Ni,Cr)/readme.txt

 B = 1.22521*160.2 = 196.2 [GPa] (Exp.
 140-170 [GPa])
 The "Murnaghan equation of state" is an overestimate, but it's not too bad.
 -------------------------------------------------------------
 The ELASTIC in Lammps does not work well as shown below.
+Did I manage to create the most stable structure ?
 -------------------------------------------------------------
 C tensor [GPa] (elastic stiffness constants)
           1                 2                 3                 4                 5                 6